danielmlow/tutorials/cluster_bash/jupyter_on_cluster.md

   `srun -N1 -t 2:00:00 --gres=gpu:QUADRORTX6000:1 --pty bash`

-  If you need to load a version of CUDA: `module load openmind8/cuda/12.1`
+  If you need to load a version of CUDA: `module load openmind8/cuda/11.7`

-`srun -N1 -t 2:00:00 --gres=gpu:QUADRORTX6000:1 --pty bash`

   Or run a CPU: